Consider the following exchange between two people:

-Is Contract Specialist 2?s answer responsive to Contract Specialist 1?s question?
-No, the answer is no more responsive to the question than Speaker 2?s answer was to the question of whether his car was foreign or domestic.
+Is Contract Specialist 2's answer responsive to Contract Specialist 1's question?
+No, the answer is no more responsive to the question than Speaker 2's answer was to the question of whether his car was foreign or domestic.
 Why?
-In this exchange, Contract Specialist 1 wanted to know about a particular aspect of Contract X?its compensation arrangement.
-Contract Specialist 2 described a different aspect of Contract X?its delivery arrangement.
-While Contract Specialist 2?s statement about the delivery arrangement of Contract X may be true, it doesn?t tell us anything about the compensation arrangement of Contract X.
+In this exchange, Contract Specialist 1 wanted to know about a particular aspect of Contract X: ts compensation arrangement.
+Contract Specialist 2 described a different aspect of Contract X: its delivery arrangement.
+While Contract Specialist 2's statement about the delivery arrangement of Contract X may be true, it doesn't tell us anything about the compensation arrangement of Contract X.

 Make sense?
 If so, see if you can spot anything wrong with the following passage of an article on contract types that recently appeared in the December 2010 issue of Contract Management (see Government Contract Types: The U.S. Government?s Use of Different Contract Vehicles to Acquire Goods, Services, and Construction by Brian A. Darst and Mark K. Roberts):